cheatham1/SoftwareBook/variable_names.md

 # Variable names

-If you get so far as looking at the datasets using ROOT, here are the definitions of the variables.
+Here are the definitions of the variable names used in the ntuples.

 |branchname                 | type   | description |
 |-|-|-|